 “We’re looking at: what are the values of our [United States] culture, and how would you change that?” said Beilby.
 “Because we need to change.
 But we’re working with other people in other countries for this project, and some of them are also looking at similar questions.”

 Hinterlands collaborators reflect the troupe’s long history of international training and performance, including Beilby’s intensive study Sichuan Chuanju Academy in traditional Chinese operatic performance.
 The Enemy of My Enemy has been co-produced with graphics and production artist Renee Willoughby, as well as Ava Ansari, the founding director of Poetic Societies.
-Ansari enabled some of the connections to a group of nine Iranian artists based in Tehran, who have participated in training exercises and cultural exchange via livestream and online call software since last year.
+Ansari co-curated some of the connections to a group of nine Iranian artists based in Tehran, who have participated in training exercises and cultural exchange via livestream and online call software since last year.

 Artist and designer Yi Zhou, who runs a studio out of Beijing called Body Memory, met The Hinterlands during her 2016 residency at Popps Packing, and the ensemble has visited her twice over the last two years, touring with their previous show, The Radicalization Process, and other performances.